-What to Look for in a Qualified Testing Lab
+What to Look for in a Qualified Aflatoxin Testing Lab

 As we said earlier, obtaining a Pre-Export Check (PEC) certificate through the Almond Board of California requires using a USDA-approved laboratory for aflatoxin testing, such as Certified Laboratories.
-Here are a few additional considerations when deciding on a lab to perform an aflatoxin test:
+Here are a few additional considerations when deciding on a lab to perform aflatoxin testing:

 - In addition to USDA approval, look for a lab with FDA, A2LA, ISO-17025, USP and ASTA accreditation to ensure they’re using the proper aflatoxin testing and other methods for accuracy and compliance.

 - Find a lab with experience in the almond and tree nut industry so personnel understand your challenges and can provide optimized solutions.
-Many labs can perform a range of microbiological and chemistry tests, but not all have experience in the almond and nut industry.
+Many labs can perform a range of microbiological tests for tree nuts and chemistry tests, but not all have experience in the almond and nut industry.

 - Responsive service tailored to your needs is just as important as getting accurate test results.
 Does the lab offer a courier service to pick up samples?
 Do they reply to inquiries quickly?
 Do they provide an online portal so you can retrieve a Certificate of Analysis whenever you need it?